Rugut-Dev/alx-higher_level_programming/0x03-python-data_structures/README.md

 * You are not allowed to cast integers into strings
 * You have to use str.format() to print integers

-#### Secure access to an element in a list
+#### 1. Secure access to an element in a list
-Write a functio that retrieves an element from a list like in C.
+Write a function that retrieves an element from a list like in C.

 * Prototype: def element_at(my_list, idx):
 * If idx is negative, the function should return None